-The park's 40,000-square-foot Accelerator I building, located on Science Drive, includes tenants like Bellbrook Labs, Nerites Corp., and Cellular Dynamics International and Stem Cell Products, Inc., both co-founded by University of Wisconsin-Madison stem cell researcher James Thomson.
+The park’s 40,000-square-foot Accelerator I building, located on Science Drive, includes tenants like Bellbrook Labs, Nerites Corp., and Cellular Dynamics International and Stem Cell Products, Inc., both co-founded by University of Wisconsin-Madison stem cell researcher James Thomson.

 Accelerator II is one of several new buildings that are being added to the campus.
 They also include a new, 34,000-square-foot facility for the Wisconsin Energy Conservation Corp., and the home of the Institute for Influenza Viral Research, which will be led by UW-Madison researcher Yoshihiro Kawaoka.

 The second campus will feature a new urbanist design that includes 53 office sites, housing, retail, and restaurants.
 While this approach features more density, it also could help mitigate additional traffic congestion that would result from the park’s development.
 Traffic in the area already is a thorny issue, and likely will be the biggest point of contention with the proposed campus.

 According to Bugher, some type of road reconfiguration will be part of the package, and park employers will be asked to promote bike travel and the use of mass transit.